 The full decision is now available to the public and can be accessed through this link Ozorio v.
 Canadian Hearing Society (2016 ONSC 5440)

-If you’re looking for employment and labour lawyers, and would like more information about what Whitten & Lublin can do for you, please contact us online or by phone at (866) 658-6811 or (416) 640-2667 today!
+If you’re looking for employment and labour lawyers, and would like more information about what Whitten & Lublin can do for you, please contact us online or by phone at (416) 640-2667 today!
 We are a result-oriented law firm, and we work intelligently and hard to serve our clients’ interests from their initial consultation through to the end of their legal matter.